From Noncommutative Geometry to Random Matrix Theory: Spectral statistics and phase transitions

-We know that the critical point of the quartic Hermitian model is $t_4 = -1/12$, and that the quartic Dirac ensemble
+We know that the critical point of the quartic Hermitian model is $t_4 = -1/12$ \cite{Eynard2018}, and that the quartic Dirac ensemble

-contains it.
-In particular, the critical point of the quartic Hermitian model is recovered in the Dirac ensemble when $t_{2} = \frac{4}{3}$ and $t_{4} = -\frac{1}{12}$.
-The following figure allows one to visualize several phenomena of the model in phase space.
+contains it i.e. for a certain choice of coupling constants you recover the quartic Hermitian model.
+In particular, this happens when $t_{2} = 4/3$ and $t_{4} = -1/12$ \cite{HKP 2}.
+Figure \ref{fig:quartic diagram} allows one to visualize several phenomena of the model in a phase diagram.